arkenwald/weather-dashboard-06/README.md

 This project is for self-improvement and practice in order to provide myself with confidence within this industry.

-A daily planner was created with HTML, JavaScript, Bootstrap, JQuery, and Dayjs libraries to add important events.
+A weather dashboard was created with HTML, Server-side APIs, JavaScript, Bootstrap, JQuery, and Dayjs libraries to retrieve and display data.

-A great way to manage time effectively with colour coded time blocks.
+A great way to get the weather outlook for different cities in case the user wishes to plan a trip.

 Installation